 - We analysed Global Burden of Disease data up to 2017 for disease areas within our scope.

 - We undertook a search of CENTRAL to identify recently published reports of studies within our scope.

 - We collated download information, citation data and Altmetric scores for our existing portfolio of review titles.

 We gathered all this information into a document, with summaries for each condition or topic area, and suggestions for a shortlist of titles or updates that was sent to our international editors to rate their preferences.
 The final results were discussed in March 2020 and can be found here.

-The Global Burden of Disease Project (GBD) with the WHO has identified 13 skin conditions within the scope of the Cochrane Skin Group that will help to guide our efforts.
-In the order in which they have an effect on DALYs (disability adjusted life years): dermatitis, acne, bacterial and viral skin diseases, urticaria, fungal skin diseases, pruritus, alopecia areata, cellulitis, melanoma, psoriasis, non-melanoma skin cancer and leprosy.
+The Global Burden of Disease Project (GBD) with the WHO has identified 15 skin conditions within the scope of the Cochrane Skin Group that will help to guide our efforts.
+In the order in which they have an effect on DALYs (disability adjusted life years) up to 2017: atopic dermatitis, psoriasis, urticaria, fungal infections of skin, nails and scalp, viral infections of the skin, acne vulgaris, bacterial infections of the skin (pyoderma and cellulitis), contact dermatitis, malignant skin melanoma, non-melanoma skin cancer, pruritus, alopecia areata, cutaneous and mucocutaneous leishmaniasis, seborrhoeic dermatitis, and leprosy.